WildCodeSchool/2022-03-php-remote-1283-montbeliard-cite-libre/README.md

 # Project 3 - Starter Kit - Symfony

-## Presentation
+## Presentation Montbéliard Jeu d'histoire

 This starter kit is here to easily start a repository for Wild Code School students.

 It's symfony website-skeleton project with some additional library (webpack, fixtures) and tools to validate code standards.

-* GrumPHP, as pre-commit hook, will run 2 tools when `git commit` is run :
+-   GrumPHP, as pre-commit hook, will run 2 tools when `git commit` is run :

-    * PHP_CodeSniffer to check PSR12
+    -   PHP_CodeSniffer to check PSR12
-    * PHPStan focuses on finding errors in your code (without actually running it)
+    -   PHPStan focuses on finding errors in your code (without actually running it)
-    * PHPmd will check if you follow PHP best practices
+    -   PHPmd will check if you follow PHP best practices

     If tests fail, the commit is canceled and a warning message is displayed to developper.

-* Github Action as Continuous Integration will be run when a branch with active pull request is updated on github.
+-   Github Action as Continuous Integration will be run when a branch with active pull request is updated on github.
 It will run :

-    * Tasks to check if vendor, .idea, env.local are not versionned,
+    -   Tasks to check if vendor, .idea, env.local are not versionned,
-    * PHP_CodeSniffer, PHPStan and PHPmd with same configuration as GrumPHP.
+    -   PHP_CodeSniffer, PHPStan and PHPmd with same configuration as GrumPHP.

 ## Getting Started for Students